Return to the main gate

 The Magikal Festivals

 The days for rest, the Sabbats are seasonal celebrations.
-Each one of these Sabbats were and often still is a celebration of the feminine spirit.
+Each one of these Sabbats were and often still are a celebration of the feminine spirit.
 Worshiping or honoring what can be called the triple Goddess.
-The word Sabbat is French and is derived from the Hebrew Shabbath which means "to rest".
+The word Sabbat is French and is derived from the Hebrew Sabbath which means "to rest".

 Now what if your seasonal celebrations are just the opposite from the most commonly advertised dates?
 Huh?

-If you live in the southern hemisphere your seasonal cycle is just the opposite from the northern hemisphere.
+If you live in the southern hemisphere your seasonal cycle is just the opposite from the northern hemisphere where these original celebrations were established.
 If the Sabbats were meant as specific dates to be honored and celebrated; then you might be celebrating a harvest festival when in your region of the world, it's really planting season.
 So what do you do?

 Thanks to a wonderful Kiwi named Catherine we have an answer.
 Catherine posted an answer to this very question on our Message Board.
 After a little more research to verify the information, I think we can finally post a calendar here with a bit of confidence.
 Woohoo!